bundlewatch/bundlewatch.io/docs/guides/circleci-webpack.md

 # CircleCI + Webpack
 Guide on how to get started easily.

-This is a WIP, PRs welcome!
+Coming soon, Pull Requests welcome!